 Hi, I’m Harry and I’ve been professionally slouching over a laptop for ~20 years, most often as a developer, but also product owner, technical project manager, scrum master and copywriter.
 To this day I’m enthusiastic about the possibilities opened up by technology and design, while also retaining a healthy skepticism about this strange new world we live in.
 Or maybe I’m just getting old and cranky … “Alexa, play some uplifting music" … yeah, that’s better.
 Now where were we?

 Right.
 In 2015 I co-founded diesdas.digital, a studio for digital products.
 We grew to 30+ people and worked with clients big and small, from independent type foundries to global corporations, newspapers and non-profits.
 In March 2022 I left diesdas, because I now want to explore how an employee-owned + democratically governed organization would function.
-This led me to start a somewhat utopian cooperative called Village One in July 2022, which I’m now trying to get off the ground with a few other people!
-More soon!
+This led me to start a somewhat utopian worker’s cooperative called Village One in July 2022, where we build digital products + infrastructure, while finding ways to overcome capitalism.
+No big deal.